jepelt/DiPPER/README.md

 data("tse_thomas")

 # Run DiPPER.
-# Note: This may take around two minutes to run for the first time.
+# This may take around two minutes to run.
 # The first term in the formula (here: study_condition) is automatically
 # used as the main variable of interest.
 fit <- DiPPER(